Bösendorfer: SE reproducing piano

-Under the ownership of Kimball, Bösendorfer built and sold a small number of 290SE automatic reproducing pianos.
+Under the ownership of Kimball, Bösendorfer built and sold a small number of Stahnke Edition automatic reproducing pianos based on 3 of the 'Imperial Line' models 225, 275 and 290.
 The 'SE' designation was for Stahnke Engineering, whose founder, Wayne Stahnke, invented the mechanism.
-The 290 was fitted with electronics and mechanics to record on magnetic tape and playback through electro-mechanical actuation of the piano.
-After the release of the Microsoft Windows v3.1 operating system, the 290SE could be attached to a PC computer for recording, editing and playback.
-The 290SE system was the first commercially available computer-controlled "player piano" capable of accurately reproducing both the notes and intensity of a performer's playing.
+These instruments were fitted with sensors, electronics and mechanical systems to record and play back piano performances extremely accurately through electro-mechanical actuation of the piano keys and pedals.
+These instruments were designed to work with either performances stored on cassette tapes as digital data, or with an attached MS-DOS IBM PC computer.
+Using the computer, the SE instruments could be used for recording, editing and playback.
+The SE system instruments were the first commercially available computer-controlled "player piano" capable of accurately reproducing both the notes and intensity of a performer's playing.
 This system was not further developed or patented due to its high cost.
 Competitors soon introduced patented reproducing piano technologies such as the Yamaha Disklavier in 1982.

+The Bösendorfer SE instruments were used in a number of well-regarded commercially available audio recordings published on CD, where the performance was recorded on the SE system, but the piano was recorded playing back the performance later in a studio or hall, sometimes on a different instrument.
+Other audio recordings were produced using converted piano roll recordings from the early 20th century, including a two-disc series entitled 'A Window in Time' featuring performances by Rachmaninoff and produced by Wayne Stahnke.

-Thirty seven SE models were produced between 1984 and 1986, including the 225SE, the 275SE, and the 290SE Imperial model pianos.
-In the 290 range, this included some 290 to 290SE conversions, while one third of the production were 290SEs that sold for $90,000.
+Thirty-two SE pianos were produced by Bösendorfer between 1984 and 1987, including the 225SE, the 275SE, and the 290SE Imperial model pianos.
+In the 290 range, this included some 290 to 290SE conversions.
+One third of the production were 290SE models.
+Most of these instruments are still in use as of 2024.

-The research that went into the 290SE later laid the foundation for the CEUS computerized reproducing piano system.
+The research that went into the SE reproducing system later laid the foundation for the CEUS computerized reproducing piano system, though much of the resulting design was completely different.